syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Header-Settings.md

 title: Header Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Header Settings
+# Header Settings

 This section lists the properties used for customizing the header of the XPTaskBar Box.